4neesh/DevBlog/src/posts/003AOPbasics.md

 <h4>Implementing AOP step by step</h4>
 <p>
-AOP requires two dependencies to our spring project, we will define them in our POM.xml file:
+AOP requires two dependencies to our Spring project, we will define them in our POM.xml file:
 </p>

 ```